 Exactly how long data lasts on optical media depends on a number of factors such as whether the disk is writable or re-writable, the manufacturer, and the environment in which it’s stored.
 Under optimum conditions data should be readable for a century but there have been reports of discs being unreadable after just two years.

 We somehow doubt that DVD and Blu-ray drives will be around to read such disks in 100 years, so it's important to periodically write your archives to the latest media to ensure the files can be accessed by current hardware.

 You should also give some thought to storage of your backup or archive media so that it isn’t lost in the event of a fire, flood or theft.
 Consider using a fireproof safe or, better still, storing it well away from your PC, perhaps in a friend’s house locally.

 You can create local backups or archives with no special software at all, simply using Windows Explorer to copy files and folders to your backup media.
 However, dedicated backup software makes the job a lot easier and provides additional features too.

-Windows 7 has a built-in backup utility: Windows Backup and Restore - you'll find it if you type 'backup' into the Start menu search box.
+Windows 7 also has a built-in backup utility: Windows Backup and Restore.
+Which you'll find if you type 'backup' into the Start menu search box.